archway-network/archway-docs/docs/overview/glossary.md

 ## Testnet

-Testnets are test networks of a blockchain where developers can deploy and test their smart contracts with little to no risk and cost.
-Typically, the transactions that occur on a testnet do not have a connection to those on the mainnet.
-Testnets usually aim to provide similar functionality as to their mainnet counterparts.
+Testnets are versions of a blockchain network used for testing and development purposes where developers can deploy and test their smart contracts without using real assets, thus not incurring any risks or costs.
+Typically, transactions that occur on a testnet do not have a connection to those on the mainnet.
+Testnets usually aim to provide similar functionality to their mainnet counterparts.

 <!-- U -->
 <!-- V -->

 ## Validator

 Validators are responsible for the verification of transactions on a blockchain.
-These validators add new blocks to the blockchain and receive rewards for staking the token of the blockchain.
+These validators add new blocks to the blockchain and are chosen based on the number of tokens they hold and "stake" as collateral.
+They are incentivized through block rewards and transaction fees for maintaining the integrity of the network.
 <!-- W -->

 ## WebAssembly (WASM)